Free Hat: Plot

 At a movie theater, Kyle, Stan, Cartman and Tweek express contempt at Steven Spielberg and George Lucas altering their films prior to their reissue to "make them more PC".
 They decide to form an organization to promote their cause.
-As an incentive, Cartman decides they should give out free hats to get people to come to the meeting and assigns Tweek to fold paper napkins into hats, but Cartman writes the letters on the sign too large and is forced to leave off the "S", so that it reads "FREE HAT".
+As an incentive, Cartman decides they should give out free hats to get people to come to the meeting and assigns Tweek to fold newspapers into hats, but Cartman writes the letters on the sign too large and is forced to leave off the "S", so that it reads "FREE HAT".
 Tweek is unable to make enough hats and the boys are surprised by the large turnout at the organization's first meeting.
 However, the attendees misconstrue the incentive and believe that the club supports the release of Hat McCullough, who was convicted of murdering twenty-three infants.

 The crowd focuses on persuading the governor to release McCullough, while the boys appear on Nightline to explain their motives.
 Spielberg and Lucas are also guests on the show, and when the boys mention altering Raiders of the Lost Ark, the two directors are convinced to do exactly that.
 Determined to stop them, the boys sneak into Lucas' house and steal the original negative for the film, but Lucas catches them.
 Lucas calls the police, and the boys attempt to convince him to defy Spielberg.
 As their attempts begin to sway him, Spielberg arrives, accompanied by guards, and Lucas reluctantly gives Spielberg the film.
 Stan, Kyle and Cartman are taken prisoner to be guests at the film's premiere, but Tweek escapes.
 At this point, a fictional trailer is shown for a remastered version of "Cartman Gets an Anal Probe", the first episode of South Park.